guillermocalvo/test/docs/README.md

 This is a powerful design pattern for resource management.
 It is a clean and terse way to handle all kinds of resources with implicit acquisition and automatic disposal.

-These macros save you from having to call the disposing or acquiring functions manually in common situations.
+These macros can save you from having to call the disposing or acquiring functions manually in common situations.

 - #USING
 - #WITH ... #USE

-### Acquiring a Resource Implicitly
+### Implicit Resource Acquisition

 A #USING block allows you to automatically acquire and dispose of a resource, by supplying the name of the functions that must be called.
 The code block using the resource is free to throw exceptions.